aptr288/Decision-Tree-From-Scratch-Pattern-Recognization-Project/README.md

-# Pattern-Recognization
+# Decisin Tree From Scratch
-Implementation of decision tree from the scratch based on entroy and information gain calculation.
+Implementation of decision tree from the scratch and to measure the quality of a split entroy is used as criteria for information gain calculations.

-4.1.main.m

-This is the main
+## Getting Started
-file where our program execution starts.
-We read our dataset and continue with the following steps.
+The main is file where our program execution starts.

-1.1.1.
-Different
-methods like xlsread and readtable are employed to read data.

-1.1.2.
-If
-the data contains categorical data, then we convert data from    categorical to numerical.

-1.1.3.
-Spilt
-data based for cross validation randomly each time.

-1.1.4.
-Send
+**main.m** <br/>
-the training data to recursive function decisionNodeSplit to build   the tree, splitconditions is the decision tree obtained.
+Reads the dataset and does basic processing like categorical to numerical conversion.
+Then spilts the data  for cross validation randomly each time.
+Send the training data to recursive function **decisionNodeSplit** to build   the tree which returns the splitcondtions where we split the data set.
+Finally accuracy is calculated and decision tree is plotted.

-1.1.5.
-Sending
-test data for prediction the labels and calculation performance.

-1.1.6.
-Plot
-decision tree.
+## Important functions

+* **decisionNodeSplit.m

+This function
+takes our dataset, split condition and counter as input and build the decision tree recursively and populating the split conditions and using counter for denoting the depth of the tree.
+We iteratively split the dataset into left and right nodes by splitting the dataset on data point of feature with highest information gain across the dataset and so on till we reach the leaf nodes which are pure.